aivant/peppr/docs/tutorial/custom.rst

 A few notes on the :meth:`evaluate()` method:
 The purpose of a :class:`Metric` is to be used in context of an :class:`Evaluator`.
-Hence, we can rely of the preprocessing already done by the :class:`Evaluator` to make our life easier:
+As the :class:`Evaluator` already automatically preprocesses the input systems passed to :meth:`Evaluator.feed()`, we can rely on some properties of each system that make our life easier:

 - The input system will only contain heavy atoms (i.e. no hydrogen).